jessfraz/blog/content/post/two-objects-not-namespaced-linux-kernel.md

 [Setting the Record Straight: containers vs. Zones vs. Jails vs. VMs](https://blog.jessfraz.com/post/containers-zones-jails-vms/).

 One of my favorite questions I have been asked at a conference is "If you could add any new namespace to Linux what would it be?"
-Obviously his is an awesome question, totally up my alley, and not even a statement from someone trying to prove to me "they know things."
+Obviously this is an awesome question, totally up my alley, and not even a statement from someone trying to prove to me "they know things."
 But I digress, I always answer with "Time."
 There is no production use case for this, other than making more NTP